joeldmyers/cormen-algorithm-review/chapter_21/README.md

 With this, for makeSet(x) (making a brand new set with just x as the element) is easy - create a new linked list with just x in it.

 For findSet, we just follow the pointer back to its set object, and then return the member that the head points to.

+### A simple implementation of union

+For this linked list version, we perform Union(x, y) by appending y's list onto the end of x's list.
+The representative of x's list becomes the representative of the whole set.

+We have to update the pointer for each object in y's list after joining x's list.
+This takes linear time.